duykhanh09103/duykhanh09103/README.md

 ## About me
 - 🏫 I'm study in high school
-- 🌱 I'm currently learing frontend-backend developer
+- 🌱 I'm currently learing frontend-backend
 - 📫 You can contact me on discord @duykhanh09103
 ## Project i'm working on rn
  **currently none**